What is 5S in Lean?

 - Item’s safety

-Remember that unnecessary motion is considered a waste in Lean, so, for instance, having to go and collect a hammer on the other side of the factory floor, that is to be used 50 % of the time is a waste and not in line with Seiton.
+Remember that unnecessary motion is considered a waste in Lean, so, for instance, having to go and collect a hammer on the other side of the factory floor, while using it 50 % of the time, is a waste and not in line with Seiton.

 Application to knowledge work: Here is where we’re circling back to the point of keeping all elements of your work in the smallest number of places - apps.
 Having to retrieve documentation from one software, process it in another, and send it to another one may not seem like a problem in theory.
 But to our minds, the fact that things are not all in one place artificially inflates the size of the job.
-Connect all your work in one, easy to navigate application to streamline the process, and make sure the things you work on can be easily shared with your colleagues and your boss.
-Rather than having to report on what was done, just let them take a look at the built-in automated metrics.
+Connect all your work in one, easy to navigate application to streamline the process, eliminate sources of error, and make sure what you work on can be shared with your colleagues and boss.
+Rather than having to report on what got done, just let them take a look at the built-in automated metrics.

 Step 3: Seiso – Shine

 Seiso describes the daily activity of cleaning and keeping a work area as neat as possible.
-A team member should make sure the floors are clean and the machinery is free of grime.
-As an operator cleans their equipment, they will also notice whether the machinery is still working, which helps with maintenance.
+For example, a workshop employee should make sure the floors are clean (minimizing the risk of slipping) and the machinery is free of grime (minimizing the risk of accidents, wear and tear).
+When cleaning the equipment, the operator can also determine whether the machines are defective and can carry out minor maintenance.

-Application to knowledge work: It’s rarely the case, for an existing process to not be possible to improve further.
-After you’ve uncluttered and ordered your workflow, pay attention to whether your old habits or lack of focus are not rebuilding the mess you got out of.
+Application to knowledge work: It’s rarely the case for an existing process to not be possible to improve further.
+After you’ve uncluttered and ordered your workflow, pay attention to whether your old habits or lack of focus are not rebuilding the mess you cleared away.
 Maintain your process board and file storage in neat form, removing unnecessary tasks, and archiving done work regularly.
-Be sure to always tell what your focus should be today, this week, and what got accomplished in recent days.
+The board should be telling you exactly what your focus should be today, this week, and what was accomplished in recent days.

 Step 4: Seiketsu – Standardize

-The Standardize phase is used to maintain all that was achieved in the first three phases.
-In Lean and Six Sigma both, there is a practice of standardization, to prevent variation from causing defects and errors.
-Standardization in 5S shows how constant application of a set of rules will keep an area in a clean and orderly state.
+The Standardize phase maintains all that the first three phases helped you achieve.
+Figuratively speaking, you’ve rolled the boulder up the mountain and now need to put a wedge underneath it so that it doesn’t roll down again.
+In Lean and Six Sigma both, there is a practice of standardization aimed at maintaining what is achieved and preventing variation from causing defects and errors.
+Standardization in 5S shows how the continuous application of a set of rules will keep an area in a clean and orderly state.

-If you look at your workstation, you may find that it’s often the non-standard tasks that create the mess.
-Your boss tells you that they need an urgent report ASAP, so you drop everything and run to find the required information, you deliver the report at the end of the day leaving your desk is a mess and all your other - planned - tasks in tatters.
+If you look at your workstation, you may find the non-standard tasks that create the mess.
+E.g., your boss tells you that they need an urgent report, so you drop everything and run to find the required information, you deliver it at the end of the day leaving your desk is a mess and all your other - planned - tasks in tatters.
 You may even think to yourself, “I am not going to pack this stuff away, just in case they need it again”.

 Now, if you had a standardized way of working on everything in the first place, then even unplanned tasks would be possible to manage.
-You may have simply known, that a budget report is required every 6 months so that you would have gathered the necessary data on time.
-Or, the Seiketsu phase would make you use a true one-off exercise to craft a better action plan for the future.
+You may have just known that a budget report is due every six months, and you would have gathered the necessary data on time.
+Or, the Seiketsu phase would make you use a one-off exercise to craft a better action plan for the future.

-Application to knowledge work: Although it’s not always going to be easy to standardize a knowledge-work process, there is a lot you can plan for.
-Set different process scenarios for the various types of work you do - a different item template for research, writing, coding, maintenance, analysis projects, etc. Many applications typically used in these use cases, such as Kanban boards, will let you create repeating tasks or automate specific actions so that a lot of the workflow happens automatically for you.
-All this adds up to keeping up with a once set standard.
+Application to knowledge work: Although it’s not always going to be easy to standardize a knowledge-work process, there is a lot you can plan.
+For example, you can standardize the naming of your files and the structure of project directories.
+You may also set different process scenarios for the various types of work you do - a different item template for research, writing, coding, maintenance, analysis projects, etc. Many applications typically used in these use cases, such as Kanban boards, will let you create repeating tasks or automate specific actions so that a lot of the workflow happens automatically for you.
+All this adds up to keeping up with a once-set standard.

 Did you know?